TeHikuMedia/rapere/README.md

 #### Set up credentials file:
 From downloading the contents of the github repo, there is a file called `secret_README.py`.
 In this file, change `xxxx` inside the quotation marks to your token from koreromaori.io.
 Rename the file to `secret.py`.

+#### Run without a Breadboard:
+This program can be run without a breadboard.
+By setting `BREADBOARD = 0`, all calls to turn on or off LEDs are removed.
+If running on a desktop without GPIO ports, set `BREADBOARD = 0` and also comment out the line `import RPi.GPIO as GPIO`.

 #### Start Program on Boot:
 In start_README.py, modify the file to have full file paths that correspond to locations on your computer.
 Change the file name to start.py.